Return to Index

 Based on this tremendously successful track record, great efforts are made to ensure that every child is immunized against a constantly growing number of infections.
 Despite the majority of children getting vaccinated, some children in the United States are still not vaccinated.
 This level of compliance is apparently sufficient to keep extremely rare infections from returning.
 However, parental choice to not vaccinate children has probably contributed to recent localized epidemics of measles and pertussis infections (whooping cough).

 To completely eradicate an infectious illness in a population, high levels of immunization rates are necessary.
 This is due to the concept of herd immunity.
 Say an inadequately immunized person with measles enters a new community.
 That case of measles will have no impact on that community if all of its members (the entire herd) are already immune to measles, ideally through appropriate and timely vaccination.
-However, if some members of community are insufficiently immunized against measles, it will likely spread rapidly with the introduction of this new case.
+However, if many members of community are insufficiently immunized against measles, it will likely spread rapidly with the introduction of this new case.
 It can also spread outside the community if an infected member travels elsewhere.
 The only way to prevent such a scenario is to make sure the entire community is immunized against measles.

 Ironically, some reluctant parents argue against vaccinating their children precisely because the universal vaccination program has been so successful.
 They reason that these infections have become so rare, that they are no longer even worth the small risk of harmful effects.
 In essence, they are saying that their children need not contribute to herd immunity since so many other children already have.
 After all, the smallpox vaccine was discontinued in the US in 1972, five years before the infection was officially declared eradicated worldwide.
 Health professionals counter that as long as these infections continue to exist in the world, they can be easily reintroduced into a population that is not adequately protected and cause considerable devastation.
+Consider the latest (2014-2015) outbreak of the measles in the United States.
+Nearly all cases were linked to one person at an amusement park in California.
+It did not take long for over 120 cases to spread across the country.

 All states require students to have updated immunizations before enrolling in public schools.
 However, many states also permit parents to send their children to public schools without being immunized by officially registering their objection.